Wildcat (2022 film): Production

-In 2019, photojournalist Trevor Frost met Turner in Peru; initially there to work on a photo project on anacondas, he decided to instead make a documentary about Turner's animal rescue efforts and relationship with Zwicker.
+In 2019, Frost met Turner in Peru.
+Initially there to work on a photo project on anacondas, he decided to instead make a documentary about Turner's animal rescue efforts and relationship with Zwicker.
 Approximately half of the film is made up of footage shot by Turner and Zwicker.
-The film drew inspiration from conservation-themed documentaries such as Virunga, Grizzly Man, and Jane.
+The film drew inspiration from conservation-themed documentaries such as Virunga, Grizzly Man and Jane.

 On October 19, 2021, it was reported that Amazon Studios had acquired the then-untitled documentary from 30WEST and directors Frost and Lesh for approximately $20 million.
 The film was produced by Joshua Altman and Alysa Nahmias.

 Music

-The film features the original song "A Sky Like I've Never Seen" by Fleet Foxes featuring Tim Bernardes.
+The film includes the original song "A Sky Like I've Never Seen" by Fleet Foxes featuring Tim Bernardes.
 Patrick Jonsson composed the score.

 Release

-The film premiered at the Telluride Film Festival on September 2, 2022.
+The film was premiered at the Telluride Film Festival on September 2, 2022.
 It opened with a limited theatrical release on December 21, 2022, and was released on Prime Video on December 30, 2022.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 92% based on 49 reviews, with the consensus reading, "Although it raises some uncomfortable ethical quandaries, Wildcat is an affecting testament to the healing power of interspecies bonds."
-Stephen Farber of The Hollywood Reporter called it "a riveting journey into the wild," writing that although it leaves the viewer with unanswered questions about the relationship of Turner and Zwicker, "there is no arguing with the film's remarkable animal footage and the potent emotion that accompanies the inevitable moment when they must separate from the animal they have raised."
-Cath Clarke of The Guardian gave the film 4 out of 5 stars, calling it "genuinely heartfelt, made with incredible sensitivity and emotional intelligence by Melissa Lesh and Trevor Frost."
-Michael Rechtshaffen of the Los Angeles Times wrote that it "poignantly delivers its life-affirming, coming-of-age message with no cloying strings attached."
+Stephen Farber of The Hollywood Reporter called it "a riveting journey into the wild", writing that although it leaves the viewer with unanswered questions about the relationship of Turner and Zwicker, "there is no arguing with the film's remarkable animal footage and the potent emotion that accompanies the inevitable moment when they must separate from the animal they have raised".
+Cath Clarke of The Guardian gave the film 4 out of 5 stars, calling it "genuinely heartfelt, made with incredible sensitivity and emotional intelligence by Melissa Lesh and Trevor Frost".
+Michael Rechtshaffen of the Los Angeles Times wrote that it "poignantly delivers its life-affirming, coming-of-age message with no cloying strings attached".

 The film was named one of the Top 5 Documentaries of 2022 by the National Board of Review.
-At the IDA Documentary Awards, it was nominated for Best Editing (for editors Joshua Altman, Ben Gold, Melissa Lesh, and David Zieff) and Best Music Score (for composer Patrick Jonsson).
+At the IDA Documentary Awards, it was nominated for Best Editing (for editors Joshua Altman, Ben Gold, Melissa Lesh and David Zieff) and Best Music Score (for composer Patrick Jonsson).
+In 2023, the film won an Emmy for Outstanding Nature Documentary.